Timelapse video painting process of this mural is on my Instagram @DavidPuckArtist

 I knew immediately I wanted my mural to focus on poc trans visibility.
 It is a constant conversation in the queer community to raise up and protect poc trans voices, particularly around Pride, when much corporate publicising of Pride focuses on white male voices and vulnerable minorities within our own community are forgotten (ironically, considering that is what we say the hetero-majority do to us….).
 As a white male-presenting person myself, its not always the easiest space to navigate sensitively and appropriately, but I just try and keep myself open to learning and involve other people as much as possible so that they are agents in their own representation.
 I’ve recently started my video series, ‘Painterview’, where I live paint and interview subjects, and this idea came from wanting to give the subjects space and platform to share their own narrative in their own voice, rather than just be shown through my painting lens.

 I was invited last minute so I had like 1 week from being asked to fly out and start painting.
 Not uncommon with murals and creative projects in general, but stressful for a recovering perfectionist nonetheless.
-Its funny how organisations want months of notice from you, but then they give you a fraction of that time.
 I’m glad that I was available, since within a few weeks I had also been on a mural trip to Mexico, vended DragCon LA and done my biggest mural to date 50ftx60ft.
 Busy times.
 How anyone holds down a job whilst trying to crack the mural/art world is beyond me.
-Once I had another mural festival in Texas ask me to come out with 1 day notice I mean… Anyway so I decided straight away on black trans NYC drag artist @Peppermint247 .
+Once I had another mural festival in Texas ask me to come out with 1 day notice, I love spontaneity but for work there are limits.
+Anyway so I decided straight away on black trans NYC drag artist @Peppermint247 .
 Peppermint is a prominent and loved figure in the queer community, a black trans trailblazer in entertainment, and a strong yet compassionate activist.
 So she seemed a perfect fit and symbol.
 For a week I frantically tried to contact her team to get her on board, not knowing whether I’d be able to reach them (famous figures and their teams are constantly bombarded by messages and requests). eventually making contact through a journalist friend @OnTheSpotEva (thanks love!).
 I shared the design with Peppermints’ team and they were 100% on board.
 The project paid a small amount, so in-keeping with the message of the mural and my own feelings about Pride and vulnerable minorities, I decided to donate my payment to Princess Janae Place – a charity in NYC that focuses on queer poc trans homelessness.
 At the time I was a new artist, still living below the USA poverty line, but I felt so strongly about the principle that it seemed the right thing to do.

-During the painting of the project it became apparent that many of the artists, including the most publicised like the feature in the New York Times, were not queer identifying and barely adapted their work to be queer-themed, or were greeting card level engagement with queer experience like ‘Love is Love’… This was very disappointing to me, especially considering the issues of Pride being straight-washed in general, this seemed to play straight into it.
+During the painting of the project it became apparent that many of the artists, including the most publicised like the feature in the New York Times, were not queer identifying and many didn’t particularly adapt their work to be queer representative.
+This was very disappointing to me, especially considering the issues of Pride being straight-washed in general, this seemed to play straight into it.
 Especially the New York Times coverage and who they chose to include, which seemed to go on Instagram followers and New York reputation rather than queer visibility and messaging.
-I met the New York Times photographer at my site whilst she was photographing a non-queer artist “with no connection to the queer community” next to me.
+I met the New York Times photographer at my site whilst she was photographing a non-queer artist next to me.
 She spent hours photographing him and his piece, and didn’t take a single photo of my piece of Peppermint next to it.
-This hit me hard to see such a clear example of poc trans being ignored, which was the exact point of doing the mural in the first place.
-I talked to her about it and she said her editor tells her who to photograph, and I talked to the festival organisers who said they wanted it to be iincluded and were surprised also that it was not.
-Of course also my own ego also took a hit, and as a new artist I thought being in the NY Times was a good opportunity.
+This hit me hard in the moment to see a piece about poc trans being ignored, which was the exact point of doing the mural in the first place.
+I talked to her about it and she said her editor tells her who to photograph, and I talked to the festival organisers who said they wanted it to be included and were surprised also that it was not.
+I tried to contact the editors to see if it could be included but to no avail.
+I was sad for the message of the piece not being seen, for non-queer artists being platformed instead of queer ones, and also of course for myself and my ego.
 Its often hard to disentangle different emotions like this, some more justified than others, and made me reflect a lot on ego and myself.
 Many activists I know speak as much for their own ego as they do for their cause, which often leads to unintentionally harmful consequences, so I think its important for us all to constantly check ourselves in this regard.
 I think its impossible to remove one’s own ego entirely, so their is always going to be a grey area.
+But in my opinion the less it’s about you as an individual the better, so I try to separate myself, and healing my own trauma around being ignored/neglected has helped a lot in me being able to do that.
 Since this project I’ve learnt a lot more about the unfortunate business-driven nature of publications, and as my career has grown I’m not so desperate for every opportunity or disappointed when I miss them.
-Desperation is the worst trait to have in business, and it keeps many artists exploited for even their whole careers, since its so hard to get to a point where you feel stable enough to act in any other way.
+Desperation is such an unhelpful trait and it keeps many artists exploited for even their whole careers, since its so hard to get to a point where you feel stable enough to act in any other way.
 Being OK with saying No to an opportunity is the only way to hold your ground.
-For this reason also I didn’t say anything to the organisers about how I felt about the low queer representation in the muralist lineup.
-I spoke up on other issues that occurred, but if it were me now I would speak up more.
-I know there are other people who felt the same who similarly did not stand up and make a noise about it, in spite of having big issues with it.
-I myself was afraid of being difficult and not being asked to work again for making a fuss, i.e. desperation.
-But also even when I could see issues, I also wanted to appreciate the good that was happening and not make assumptions.
-So it was a conflicting and challenging period.
-Also for this reason I didn’t give the organisers the opportunity to explain to me their point of view and reasons.
 They had the tough ask to recruit 50 muralists capable of creating large scale quality work many of which needed to be from New York.
 There are many queer muralists, but most do not make it obvious in their work, perhaps to remain more universaly palateable and saleable.
 (Its been a huge issue for me that I am so up front about my work and self being queer, often missing out on work because of it.
 Which is another reason why I felt so disappointed that a rare queer mural project was less queer than I would have wanted it).
 When I was helping LA Pride locate muralists, I myself had to message painters I knew just to clarify if they identified as queer or not cus even I wasn’t sure.
 Dusty Rebel @QueerStreetArt is making a documentary about Queer Street Art and has spent years researching and compiling queer identifying street artists.
 So its not an easy task to do.
 And I’m sure there are countless forces that I’m unaware of that determine who is chosen for projects.
 Its very easy to be critical of others when we are not in their shoes, and I’ve never organised a mural festival so I have no idea the challenges and sacrifices that must be made.
 A big lesson about ‘how the world works’ I learnt early on is that many magazine features are actually paid for by the artist, rather than based on merit and interest.
 Vogue approached me to be one of their top pick artists, if only I pay $500.
 So essentially money, advertising and sales is a constant influence in the world, even when people pretend its not.
-Is Matthew Ma-whatshisname really People’s sexiest man alive, or does he just have a new calvin klein ad coming out soon… This is not to say that money necessarily played a role in the lineup, but just that I am aware of my own ignorance and I can’t say why the lineup was the way that it was.
-Anyway I digress.
+Is Matthew Ma-whatshisname really People’s sexiest man alive, or does he just have a new calvin klein ad coming out soon… This is not to say that money necessarily played a role in the lineup, but just that I am aware of my own ignorance and I trust that the organisers did the best that they could with what they were given, just like I try to do also.

 Some of the artists in the NYC project do identify strongly as allies – such as with queer family members – and usually this was reflected in their work being more visible and representative.
 And a decent percentage of the other artists were overtly queer identifying like me, @JillyBallistic (whose work was painted over the next day…), and Justin Russo (who was included in the NY Times article, you can see me and my painting slivered next to it haha).